PAINTED ROADSIDE ADVERTISEMENTS - Index of Brands

 The second and third wall show a different approach with many colours and several type faces.
 The message doesn't change though.

-The history pages at their site: Nicolas' history in French and English (latest check: 15.vi.2021).
+The history pages at their site: Nicolas' history in French and, shorter, in English (latest check: 27.iv.2024).

 The second wall shows Nectar father of the Nicolas family and delivery man (livreur).
 Considering the number of bottles he carried in one hand, Nectar must have been very handy.
 He made his first appearance in 1922.